jklymak/Phy411/CourseProject.md

 observations that you make about your data.
 In making these statements, hopefully you will come up with other analyses to try.

 The report should be handed in as a PDF, with figures embeded and properly captioned.
-You may not have a lot of experience saving figures, but `plt.savefig` does a nice job.
+You may not have a lot of experience saving figures, but `plt.savefig` does a nice job; be sure to have adequate resolution so that your final product is legible and looks good.
 Your report should have a short introduction, methods, results, and a short discussion.

 Grading: